 While it is true that having sex during your fertile days increases your chances of pregnancy, it does not mean that you must simply stop having sex during the less fertile days.
 Though it might not directly affect conception, research indicates that having sex can modify the immune system of women in many ways, which can enhance the chances of conception.

 When to Limit Sex to Get Pregnant

 What may start off as a fun and exciting project – making a baby – can lead to stress and have an adverse effect on your relationship with your partner if it has been more than a month or two.
 Having sex during your fertile period does boost your chances of pregnancy significantly.
-At the same time, it is also true that having sex often during each month will also eventually lead to pregnancy when there are no underlying issues.
-So, do what you think works best for the two of you and if you find it difficult to get pregnant even after one year of regularly trying, seek medical opinion without hesitation.
+At the same time, it is also true that having sex often during each month will also eventually lead to pregnancy if there are no underlying issues.
+So, do what you think works best for the two of you, and if you find it difficult to get pregnant even after one year of regularly trying, seek a medical opinion without hesitation.

 Resources and References: WebMD